-Ovid liked the story of Priapus and the donkey well enough to tell it twice, once in Fasti, a monthly Roman calendar annotated with stories of gods, goddesses, and other deities and again in Metamorphosis.
-His details vary, and the guest list changes, but the story and punch line in Fasti 1 (January) and Fasti 6 (June) are always the same: Priapus is foiled when the donkey brays.
-In Metamorphosis, however, the emphasis shifts to Lotis, the nymph, who while frantically seeking to escape Priapus is transformed into the flower that bears her name.
+Ovid liked the story of Priapus.
+He tells it three times; twice in Fasti, a monthly Roman calendar annotated with tales of gods, goddesses, and other deities; and in Metamorphosis, where Ovid’s details vary, but the story and punch line are always the same.
+In Fasti 1 (January), the party is hosted by Bacchus; in Fasti 6 (June), it’s hosted by Cybele.
+In Metamorphosis, the nymph Lotis runs frantically, seeking to escape while being transformed into the flower that bears her name.

 Featured Image: Giovanni Bellini.
 The Feast of the Gods (1514/29), oil on canvas.
 Widener Collection.
 Courtesy National Gallery of Art, Washington, D.C.
 Dosso Dossi (1516) and Titian (15290) amended Bellini’s version by adding symbolic details identifying the guests.

-The National Gallery of Art, Washington, D.C. identifies the following as guests at this feast:
+The National Gallery of Art, Washington, D.C. identifies the following at this feast: